 March 29 – No meeting.

-December 14 – Kun-Hsing Yu from the Department of Biomedical Informatics at the Harvard Medical School will lead a discussion on “Ten simple rules for causal inference” in the spirit of the Ten Simple Rules section (https://collections.plos.org/ten-simple-rules) of PLOS Computational Biology.
+December 14 – Kun-Hsing Yu from the Department of Biomedical Informatics at the Harvard Medical School lead a discussion on “Ten simple rules for causal inference” in the spirit of the Ten Simple Rules section (https://collections.plos.org/ten-simple-rules) of PLOS Computational Biology.

-October 11 – Sara Lodi and Miguel Hernan will lead a discussion on the role of “cloning” when comparing sustained treatment strategies and strategies with a grace period.
+October 11 – Sara Lodi and Miguel Hernan lead a discussion on the role of “cloning” when comparing sustained treatment strategies and strategies with a grace period.

-September 14 – Eleanor Murray and Sara Lodi will lead a conversation about their work on per-protocol effects in randomized trials and their analogs in observational studies.
+September 14 – Eleanor Murray and Sara Lodi lead a conversation about their work on per-protocol effects in randomized trials and their analogs in observational studies.